 - Transitional and Supportive Housing.
 Amend the C-O zone to allow supportive housing, as a permitted use (Government Code Section 65583(c)(3)).
 The City will ensure that it continues to allow transitional and supportive housing in all zones where single-family uses are permitted and allow supportive housing as a permitted use in zones where multifamily and mixed-use developments are permitted, including nonresidential zones permitting multifamily uses (Government Code Section 65583(c)(3)). - Single-Room Occupancy (SRO) Housing.
 Define SRO units and identify zones where they are permitted, in compliance with Government Code Section 65583. - Residential Care Facilities.
-Allow residential care facilities for six or fewer persons in accordance with Health and Safety Code Section 1568.0831, and allow residential care facilities, regardless of size, in all zones that permit residential uses of the same type, in accordance with the State's definition of family. - Emergency Shelters.
+Allow residential care facilities for six or fewer persons in accordance with Health and Safety Code Sections 1267.8, 1566.3, and 1568.08, and allow residential care facilities, regardless of size or licensing, with an administrative approval process in all zones that permit residential uses of the same type, in accordance with the State's definition of family. - Emergency Shelters.
 Remove the requirement that emergency shelters must be a certain distance from other emergency shelters.
 The City will review parking requirements for emergency shelters to ensure that parking standards are sufficient to accommodate all staff, provided standards do not require more parking for emergency shelters than other residential or commercial uses in the same zone. - Low-Barrier Navigation Centers.
 Permit low-barrier navigation centers by right in zones where mixed uses are allowed or in nonresidential zones that permit multifamily housing (Government Code Section 65662). - Accessory Dwelling Units.
 Permit ADUs in all zones that permit single-family or multifamily uses in accordance with California Government Code Section 65852.2.